Commonly Asked Questions

 Are the dogs: potty trained/leash trained/obedience trained?

 We used to be as open as possible when it came to the animals training status in their foster homes.
 Unfortunately this lead to frustration after adoption.
 Different fosters care for their pets in different ways for example: A dog can be potty trained when home with a human who works from home and walks 3 times a day.
 That same dog may not be potty trained in a home where someone works 8 hour days.
 This doesn’t take into consideration that some people walk their dogs to go potty, some have doggy doors, some go potty on leash in the yard, and some use potty pads.
 With so many different expectations from so many families we have found it best to say to prepare the same as you would when bringing home an 8-week old puppy.
 Expect that all animals are not potty trained, cannot walk on a leash, and have never been in a kennel.
 We have found that people are much happier when they set a new pet up for success rather than having expectations that the animal already knows what to do.
 Moving into a new home can be hard!
 New people, new animals, new food, new toys, new routine, new expectations…holy cow!
 Setting up your new friend for success helps both you and them form healthy and happy relationships from the time they walk into their new family home.
+Because we do not know an animals history, all dogs are fed separately to prevent resource guarding.
+Any incidence of aggression will be released in the animals posted bio.

 Do they shed or bark?